andreamanini/laravel-it-language-pack/README.md

 Italian Language Pack for Laravel 9+

-Clone this repo in your app's lang/it to make it working
+Clone this repo in your app's lang/it directory to make it working